onfe/web/content/posts/2020-04-11-the-woes-of-firefox-s-flexbox/index.md

 ![Can I Use - overflow-anchor](./caniuse-overflow-anchor.png)

-Unfortunately this is a rather new feature, and as such Safari hasn't quite caught up, and even browsers with good support come unstuck sometimes.
-The problem is compounded by the fact the stickiness is not active by default, and needs to be activated with a scroll to the bottom of the container.
-However wonderful it would be to fix a CSS issue with CSS, overflow anchors aren't reliable enough to be a good enough solution.
+Unfortunately this is a rather new feature, and as such Safari hasn't quite caught up, and even browsers with support come unstuck sometimes.
+The problem is compounded by the fact the 'stickiness' is not active by default, and needs to be triggered with a scroll to the bottom of the container.
+However wonderful it would be to fix a CSS issue with CSS, overflow anchors aren't reliable enough to be a good enough solution (yet).

 ## Browser Detection

 Everywhere you go, browser detection is being replaced with feature detection.
 That's not the case here.
-Running a `@supports` query on Firefox leads it to happily tell you it supports `column-reverse`.
+Running a `@supports` query on Firefox leads it to happily tell you it supports `column-reverse`:

 ```css
 @supports (flex-direction: column-reverse) {